MindaugasVaitkus2/GMapsCrawler-DataCrawlerForGoogleMapsSearches/README.md

 * #### Downloading Chromedriver and making it visible to this project source code

-1. Download the driver `chromedriver.exe` compatible with the Chrome browser installed on your computer.
+&nbsp;&nbsp;1.
+Download the driver `chromedriver.exe` compatible with the Chrome browser installed on your computer.
 You can download it [here](https://chromedriver.chromium.org/downloads):

-2. Setup in your OS an environment variable called `CHROMEDRIVER_PATH`, containing the path for the driver on your computer (e.g. `C:\chromedriver\chromedriver.exe`).
+&nbsp;&nbsp;2.
+Setup in your OS an environment variable called `CHROMEDRIVER_PATH`, containing the path for the driver on your computer (e.g. `C:\chromedriver\chromedriver.exe`).

 * #### Cloning this project and installing its dependencies

-1. Clone repository:
+&nbsp;&nbsp;1.
+Clone repository:

 ```
 git clone https://github.com/smurilogs/gmaps-crawler.git
 ```
-2. Install dependencies:
+&nbsp;&nbsp;2.
+Install dependencies:

 ```
 python -m pip install --upgrade pip
 python -m pip install -r requirements.txt
 ```

-## 4. Basic Usage (work in progress...)
+## 4. Basic Usage

+work in progress...

 ## 5. License